Inqnuam/tennisapi/README.md

 # Introduction

-REST API based on ExpressJS and MongoDB
+REST API based on ExpressJS and MongoDB or SQL Database

 ---